 Rachel Jones toured the U.S. and Canada in the first Broadway national tour of David Henry Hwang's M Butterfly and has acted in several films (“Fresh Horses,” “Dracula's Widow”) and commercials.
 She was a founding member of New York's Avalon Repertory Theatre where she both acted and directed.
 Axial directing: Persephone Rising, The Kiss.
 Axial Acting: Today's Specials, Cherrie, All That's Fair, Billy Bubblehead, The Contract, Lost In Paradise.
 Rachel teaches acting technique and scene study for Howard Meyer's Acting Program.

-Evelyn Mertens has had plays and monologues produced through Axial Theatre’s Life on Earth, Twisted Valentines, Gaslight Tango and several Performance and Monologue Workshops; Westchester Collaborative Theater’s (WCT) one-act and monologue festivals; Irvington Town Hall Theater’s Stage Door series; the Aery Festival where she was a finalist in 2015 and 2016; and Manhattan Rep. She has studied acting with Rachel Jones and Howard Meyer in Howard Meyer’s Acting Program through the Master level.
+Evelyn has had plays and monologues produced through Axial Theatre’s Life on Earth, Twisted Valentines, Gaslight Tango and Performance and Monologue Workshops; WCT’s one-act and monologue festivals; Irvington Town Hall Theater’s Stage Door series; the Aery 20/20 Festival where she was a finalist in 2015 and 2016; and Manhattan Rep. She has studied with Rachel Jones and Howard Meyer in Howard Meyer’s Acting Program through the Master level and is an Axial Company member.

 Aisling Mulhern hails from Dublin, Ireland and took her first step on the American stage at the ripe age of eight.
 From that moment on she was hooked.
 A graduate of the Neighborhood Playhouse School of Theater, her favorite roles include Ménage in TheA-Train Plays Vol 1 at the Neighborhood Playhouse Theater (NYC), the Nanny in The A-Train (re) Plays at the Peter Jay Sharp Theater (NYC), and Martha in A Piece of My Heart at Theater 54 (NYC).
 Aisling is ecstatic to be an apprentice with the Axial Theater Company and to be working alongside a talented and determined group of performers.